Six tips to help you eat more sustainably

 This covers both red and white meat.
 Due to a new trend, the most popular meat today is chicken, with most people eating it every day.
 Eating less chicken does not mean we will go without protein, as it’s found in many plant sources.
 It’s just up to us to expand our horizons and try new foods.

 5. Buy food that meets a credible certified standard

 This is important, if a little tricky.
 We have to become more aware of what’s on the packaging of the food we buy.
 There are various standards you can find on food packets that make sure our food is sourced and produced sustainably.
-Logos to look out for next time you’re shopping include Fairtrade (protecting farmers and workers in developing countries), Freedom Food (animal welfare), MSC and ASC (seafood), and RSPO (palm oil).
+Logos to look out for next time you’re shopping include Fairtrade (protecting farmers and workers in developing countries), Freedom Food (animal welfare), MSC and ASC (seafood - check out our top tips for more information), and RSPO (palm oil).